What you can get

 - Demonstrate dependability and responsibility while managing self effectively.

 In addition to DCCC requirements and course objectives, there are professional standards that encompass communication, motor skills, sensory and cognitive ability, and professional conduct that are essential for the competent study and practice of Cosmetic Arts.
-These technical standards are published in the Cosmetic Arts Program Information Packet, Student Handbook.
+These technical standards are published in the Student Handbook.

 The following are admissions criteria for applicants to the Cosmetology program, including Esthetics Technology.

-In accordance with the North Carolina State Board of Cosmetic Arts, please submit an original social security card, tax ID card, or student visa information; in addition, please submit a government issued ID and proof of date of birth to your advisor prior to the first day of class.
+In accordance with the North Carolina State Board of Cosmetic Arts, please submit an original social security card, tax ID card, or student visa information In addition, please submit a government issued ID and proof of date of birth to Cosmetic Arts Faculty or Staff at the mandatory program orientation.
 You will not be able to start Cosmetology class until you complete this requirement.

 Projected Costs for Cosmetology